Abertillery Fire Brigade.

 In April 1913 Abertillery had a motor fire engine, the engine which cost £1,060 was supplied by Messrs Henry Simonis and Co of the Pretoria Works, Walthamstow, London.
 The motor engine was between sixty and seventy horsepower with two entirely different systems of ignition.
 The principal pump was on a turbine high lift pump principle on the Mather and Pratt design and was capable of delivering 400 gallons of water per-minute against a total pressure of 140 pounds per square inch.
 The pump was primed by means of a separate positive acting rotary pump and was supplied with suction and twin delivery outlets.
 The first aid engine which was of the London design was adapted for putting out cottage fires and could be brought into action immediately on reaching the scene of a fire.

-img_20160918_0001The engine was made of copper and tested to 250 pounds, fitted with a safety valve and pressure gauge with a Simonis three-way connection allowing also the use of the hydrant pressure if the gas was exhausted.
+The engine was made of copper and tested to 250 pounds, fitted with a safety valve and pressure gauge with a Simonis three-way connection allowing also the use of the hydrant pressure if the gas was exhausted.
 The water was ejected by means of a gas system under pressure up to 125 pounds.
 The cylinders were in permanent connection with an automatic hose reel on which 150 feet of hose was fitted with a stop cock, nozzle and all connections.
 The fire-escape was of a Simonis double wood trussed “Pretoria” construction, fitted with automatic safety stops with plumbing gear, automatic locking lever and is on a special sliding table carriage.
 The escape was in three sections and could reach a height of 50′ feet.
 There was 1,200′ feet of hose fitted with extension couplings.
 The whole engine was painted red vermilion outlined in gold, with brass edging and rails.
-On the side of the engine “Abertillery FB” was painted.
+“Abertillery FB” was painted along the side of the fire engine.

 The engine arrived at Newport on the Wednesday when it was inspected by members of the Abertillery District Council while attending a meeting of the Joint Water Board, they returned up the valley on the engine driven by Mr Thurling of the Abertillery Fire Brigade.
 A halt was made at Llanhilleth where a demonstration was made of the powers of the engine.
 On the Thursday afternoon an opening demonstration took place on the square near the tin works attended by the council members, fire brigade and general public.
-Four jets of water were played on the Railway Inn and the tin works offices etc the fire escape was demonstrated also proving that Abertillery possessed the means of dealing with the most serious conflagration.
+Four jets of water were played on the Railway Inn and the tin works offices etc, the fire escape was demonstrated, also proving that Abertillery possessed the means of dealing with the most serious conflagration.
 The council also stated that the remodelling of the fire station is to get underway and the surveyor was to proceed with the plans.

 In the early 1930s the Abertillery Fire Brigade consisted of the following members – Mr Rancombe (Captain); Mr S. Jenkins; Mr E. Childs; Mr V. Sugg; Mr G. Langley; Mr J. Hill; Mr F. Watkins; Mr T. Booker.
 Mr W. Williams; Mr W. Williams and Mr F. Childs.